Secessio plebis: Fifth Secession – 287 BC

 In 287 BC, the plebeians seceded for the fifth and final time.
 In 290 BC, Roman armies led by consuls Manius Curius Dentatus and Publius Cornelius Rufinus conquered large territories in the plains of Rieti and Amiternum from the Sabines.
 After the war, lands were distributed solely to the Patricians.
 Meanwhile, plebeian farmers, many of whom had fought in the war, found difficulty in repaying debts incurred with these wealthy patricians.
 This time plebeians seceded to the Aventine Hill in protest.
 To resolve the matter, Quintus Hortensius was appointed as dictator, who convinced the crowd to stop the secession.

 Shortly afterwards Hortensius promulgated a law, the Lex Hortensia, which established that the laws decided on by plebeian assemblies (plebiscite) were made binding on all Roman citizens, including patricians.
-This law finally eliminated the political disparity between the two classes, closing the Conflict of Orders after about two hundred years of struggle.
+This law finally eliminated the political disparity between the two classes, closing the Conflict of Orders after about two hundred years of class struggle.
 This event, although far from resolving all the economic and social inequalities between patricians and plebeians, nevertheless marked an important turning point in Roman history as it gave rise to the formation of a new type of patrician-plebeian nobility (nobilitas) which, allowing continuity in the government of the republic, constituted one of the main elements of strength in its economic and military expansion.